DenzilKachidza/SA-Unemployment-Analysis/README.md

 - The chart shows **Gauteng’s unemployment** compared to the **national average** from 2008–2024.
 - Key spikes during **COVID-19 (2020–2021)** are highlighted.

+---

 ### Provincial Averages
 ![Provincial Unemployment](images/province_avg.png)
 - Highlights **which provinces have higher or lower unemployment** on average.
 - Useful for comparing regional disparities.
+---
 ### Yearly Trends
 - Aggregated by year to smooth quarterly fluctuations and identify long-term trends.
 - Provides context for policy evaluation and economic planning.
+---

-###Metro vs Province Differences
+### Metro vs Province Differences
 !
-Highlights how metro areas perform relative to their province.
+- Highlights how metro areas perform relative to their province.
 Positive values indicate higher unemployment in the metro than the provincial average.
 ---

 ## Insights